dhruvkumar0005/Data_Science_project/Task-2-Zomato-Dataset-Analysis/README.md

 ## 📌 Project Overview & Goal
 This project provides a comprehensive exploratory data analysis (EDA) and predictive modeling pipeline on the Zomato restaurant dataset in Bangalore.

-**Primary Goal:** Analyze restaurant and review data to extract key insights regarding ratings, cuisines, location preferences, price points, and service features—translating findings into **5 strategic recommendations** for an **Alfido Tech**–style food discovery and delivery platform.
+**Primary Goal:** Analyze restaurant and review data to extract key insights regarding ratings, cuisines, location preferences, price points, and service features—translating findings into **5 strategic recommendations** –style food discovery and delivery platform.

 ---